Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/CalcParam.rst

 This activates the the created environment.
 In the same environment, open Jupyter notebook.

-3- Then you can run each notebook in the same order as below. `Here <https://umep-workshop.readthedocs.io/en/latest/Jupyter/JN1.html>`_ are the instructions how to install and run notebooks.
+3- Then you can run each notebook in the same order as the tutorials taht follow. `